aradzie/keybr.com/docs/translations_report.md

 Translated: 424 messages, 4997 words

-Untranslated: 1 messages, 112 words
+Untranslated: 6 messages, 165 words

+* *Top accuracy*
+* *Average accuracy*
+* *Relative Accuracy*
+* *This is a histogram of the accuracies of all users, and your...*
+* *See how accurate you type relative to other users.
+The highe...*
 * *<h1>Keyboard Layouts</h1><p>These charts visualize the effic...*

 # Estonian

 Translated: 412 messages, 5028 words

-Untranslated: 13 messages, 81 words
+Untranslated: 18 messages, 134 words

 * *GO!*
 * *Books*